Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 Deeper pigmentation, broken capillaries, or facial redness

-Desire for long-term collagen stimulation
+Those desiring long-term collagen stimulation

-Those looking to target multiple concerns in one session
+Individuals looking to target multiple concerns in one session

 ⚠ Not suitable for: